outluch/vue-model-autoset/README.md

 }
 ```

-And now you should keep them in sync, or you wil get weird bugs.
+And now you need to keep them in sync, or you will get weird bugs.
 It is frustrating.
-vue-model-autoset does it for you.
+vue-model-autoset does this for you.
 Define your `filters: {}` and forget.
 Just write your template and it will just work.

 ## Installation